Holistic Continual Learning under Concept Drift with Adaptive Memory Realignment: Experiments

 On large datasets such as Tiny-ImageNet-CD, forgetting is so pronounced that a small buffer cannot support meaningful recovery.
-Table \ref{table:accuracy-table-2} confirms that a 500-sample buffer suffices for CIFAR-100-CD, yet several methods fail to recover on Tiny-ImageNet-CD with the same capacity.
+Table \ref{table:accuracy-table-3} confirms that a 500-sample buffer suffices for CIFAR-100-CD.
+However, from Table \ref{table:accuracy-table-4}, it is evident that several methods fail to recover on Tiny-ImageNet-CD with the same capacity.
 We therefore recommend a buffer size of 5000 for effective drift adaptation on large-scale datasets.

 Beyond accuracy, practical deployment requires minimizing both the number of labeled samples and the computational cost of adaptation.
 To quantify these trade-offs, we compared the two approaches across three key metrics: time per epoch, GFLOPs, and the number of labeled samples required for adaptation.
 All metrics were normalized with respect to the FR baseline, which is assigned a normalized value of 1.0 (representing the highest cost).
 The performance of AMR is expressed on a 0$\sim$1 scale, where lower values indicate better efficiency relative to FR.
-As shown in Figure~\ref{fig:Computational-Resources-Radar}, AMR consistently requires fewer computational resources and labeled samples across FashionMNIST-CD, CIFAR10-CD, CIFAR100-CD, and Tiny-ImageNet-CD datasets.
+As shown in Figure \ref{fig:Computational-Resources-Radar}, AMR consistently requires fewer computational resources and labeled samples across FashionMNIST-CD, CIFAR10-CD, CIFAR100-CD, and Tiny-ImageNet-CD datasets.

 As expected, these results confirm that although effective at mitigating concept drift, the FR strategy incurs significant overhead, as it requires full retraining on large labeled datasets following each drift event.
 In contrast, AMR’s selective replacement of only outdated entries in the memory buffer avoids unnecessary retraining and reduces the overall adaptation cost.
 This makes AMR not only competitive in terms of accuracy, but also significantly more efficient in both computational and labeling costs.
 By operating well below the resource demands of Full Relearning, AMR presents a practical and scalable solution for real-world continual learning under concept drift.